psswincher/game-library-frontend/README.md

 Users can then filter the collection by these preferences.

 Because game data is drawn from an Airtable base and user data is solely stored in the custom backend, a decorator pattern is used to add user preferences to game data upon logging in.
 This saves the app from having to recalculate the user's preferences for each game when viewing the game, instead injecting those preferences in one operation.

+## Framer Motion Animation

+Lightweight use of the Framer Motion library is used in this website to make navigation more pleasant and to highlight certain functionality:

+- the css grid layout of game cards is driven by framer motion to make filtering games in and out of the view fun
+- mechanics buttons have a one time entrance animation to demonstrate to the user that they are buttons